ripple-alpha/ripple-alpha-lib/docs/index.md

 `getServerInfo(): Promise<object>`

-Get status information about the server that the RippleAPI instance is connected to.
+Get status information about the server that the RippleAlphaAPI instance is connected to.

 ### Parameters